New-Onset Diabetes Assessment Using Artificial Intelligence-Enhanced Electrocardiography: Acknowledgments

 To evaluate each model against the ADA Risk Test, we binarized the ADA Risk Test score at each level from 1 to 7 and computed the true positive rate (TPR).
 We then calculated model thresholds that correspond to each ADA Risk Test score TPR, which is used to binarized the model output.
 We finally assessed the positive predictive value (PPV) at each TPR for all models.
-In similar fashions, we also calculated model thresholds that correspond to each ADA Risk Test score True Negative Rate (TNR), then assessed the negative predictive value (NPV) at each TNR for all models.
+This evaluation quantifies the difference in false alarms.
 As the ADA recommends that people with ADA risk score $\geq 5$ should follow up with their doctor, we paid particular attention to the performance across models at this level.
-To evaluate the impact on current clinical practice, we utilized the ECG Cohort comprised of patients for whom an ECG was acquired and looked at the percentage of patients for whom an HbA1c test was performed.
-We calculated the percentage of high-likelihood patients with an HbA1c test at each ADA Risk test derived TPR threshold.
-Again, we estimated the inverse probability weighted PPV at each threshold.
+For each model, the threshold that matched the TPR of the ADA risk score when the ADA risk score is $\geq 5$ was defined as the high-risk threshold for that model.

+To assess its impact on current clinical practice, we looked at those patients that have no history of diabetes .
+We first classified these patients for new-onset diabetes using the model predictions at the high-risk threshold, and then used the ECG model's PPV at this threshold to estimate how many additional patients have diabetes but were missed during screening.
 The idea is that if testing rates are low in patients with a high estimated likelihood of diabetes, where the likelihood is indicated by the PPV, then there is an opportunity to improve the quality of care.

 For all evaluation metrics in this section, we adopted the bootstrap method to calculate confidence intervals as well as p-values when comparing models.
-We bootstrapped for 100 rounds for each metric, thus p-values have a resolution of \(\frac{1}{101}\).
+We bootstrapped for 1000 rounds for each metric, thus p-values have a resolution of \(\frac{1}{1001}\).